 However, sadly, despite spending two hours in Karen’s, no-one asked to see the manager.

 So now you’ve read my Karen’s Diner review – you might have questions – and here, hopefully, are the answers…

 The Sydney branch is in the World Square complex off George Street in the middle of the Sydney CBD.
 You’ll find it on the second floor.

-The Karen’s empire has also expanded since I first visited and in May 2022, they’re opening a second Sydney location – the Karen’s Pop Up in Ryde for 3 months.
+The Karen’s empire has also expanded since I first visited and they’ve opening a second Sydney location.

 It’s located in the Top Ryde Shopping centre and you can make a booking at Karen’s Ryde here.